Do you long to heal your sacred relationship with the earth?

 I returned to university teaching, as tutor in two new Environmental Studies courses, one for engineers, the other multidisciplinary.

 In the late 1980s my energies shifted into writing, with the publication of books such as Celebrating the Southern Seasons, the sequel Dancing with the Seasons, and teaching seasonal rituals throughout the land.
 I had also begun studying with earth-based spiritual teachers such as Jean Houston, Rupert Sheldrake, Z Budapest, Luisa Teish, Olivia Quevedo, Shaman Sandy Ingerman, Celtic Shaman Caitlin Matthews, and Druid Master Philip Carr-Gomm, all of whom visited from the USA and UK.

-Forty-five years tending and restoring biodiversity on my block of coastal land show me that even in one lifetime, an ecosystem can be restored and the spirit of the land can sing again in many voices.
+Fifty years tending and restoring biodiversity on my block of coastal land show me that even in one lifetime, an ecosystem can be restored and the spirit of the land can sing again in many voices.

 It’s a great joy to have found a new pathway to earth care, through spiritual practice, ritual and an ever-deepening communion with the world of nature.
 I’m so happy to offer that pathway to you!

 There is a feeling of much more purpose running through my work.
 And the other lovely thing has been my new-found joy in recharging/accepting from nature… it feels as though by approaching my work as an offering I am open to receiving.
 So all in all, a quiet earthy miracle, really!
 Feeling very thankful.